marchins/notification/README.md

 - San Siro Stadium
 - Ippodromo La Maura
 - Ippodromo San Siro

+## Backend
+Firebase Firestore and FCM Push Notifications
 Push notification system allows the users to be warned the day before the event
+Scheduled Cloud function scrapes location's websites looking for new events using cheerio

 ## Getting started
 nvm use 20